Burke's Garden, Virginia

-Burke's Garden is an upland valley and unincorporated community in Tazewell County, Virginia.
+Burke's Garden is an upland valley and unincorporated community in Tazewell County, Virginia, United States.

+It is surrounded by the Garden Mountain Cluster, wild areas in the national forest recognized by the Wilderness Society as "Mountain Treasures", areas that are worthy of protection from logging and road construction.

 Geography and geology

 The oval, bowl-like valley (or "cove") is known for its fertile land and was once the bed of an ancient sea.
-About 8.5 mi long and 4 mi wide, it resembles a large volcanic crater in satellite photographs and on topographic maps; however, it was formed when underground limestone caverns collapsed.
-The mountain valley is the second-highest in Virginia at around 3000 ft above sea level and is completely surrounded by Garden Mountain.
+About 8.5 mi long and 4 mi wide, it resembles a large asteroid impact or volcanic crater in satellite photographs and on topographic maps; however, it is actually a dome-shaped geologic up-warp (anticline) that exposed older Ordovician aged limestone which is much more erodible than the younger Silurian sandstone of surrounding ridges.
+The mountain valley is the second highest in Virginia at around 3000 ft above sea level and is surrounded by Garden Mountain.
 This unusual topography is similar to that of Canaan Valley in neighboring West Virginia.

 Climate

 According to the Köppen Climate Classification system, Burke's Garden has an oceanic climate, abbreviated "Cfb" on climate maps.
 The hottest temperature recorded in Burke's Garden was 97 F on July 28, 1930, while the coldest temperature recorded was -27 F on December 30, 1917.